 The latest round of high-def video games for PCs – namely Call of Duty: Modern Warfare 3, Battlefield 3, and the impending launch of Star Wars: The Old Republic – have saved graphics chip maker Nvidia from being slammed by a slowdown in PC sales.
-In fact, explained Nvidia in a conference with Wall Street analysts call going over …
+In fact, explained Nvidia in a conference with Wall Street analysts call going …

 BIGGER does not necessarily mean BETTER